Parents, 6-year-old girl, fatally shot in tent at Iowa park

 “We don’t know what led up to this, what precipitated it,” he said, adding that so far, “the investigation has not revealed any early interaction between the Schmidt family and him.”

+Adam Morehouse, Sarah Schmidt’s brother, said the family had no connection to Sherwin.

+“This was a completely random act,” Morehouse said.
+“This was just an individual who decided that morning to pick a tent and walk into it and execute the mission of what he wanted to do.”

 Cedar Falls Mayor Rob Green, who said he is a neighbor of the Schmidts, posted on Facebook on Friday that the couple’s 9-year-old son, Arlo, “survived the attack, and is safe.”
-The post did not say whether Arlo was in the tent or at the campsite when the shootings happened, and Green told the AP he did not have those details.
-Authorities would not immediately confirm the information in the mayor’s post or make any comment about the boy.
+The post did not say whether Arlo was in the tent or even at the campsite when the shootings happened, and the mayor told the AP he didn’t have those details.

-Sarah Schmidt worked at the Cedar Falls Public Library, which was closed Saturday after news of her death.

-“Like many of you just hearing the news, I’m devastated,” Green wrote on Facebook.
-“I knew Sarah well, and she & her family were regular walkers here in the Sartori Park neighborhood.
-I was working with her this week on a public library tech presentation for 7/26.

-“Their 9 year old son Arlo survived the attack, and is safe,” Green wrote.
-“I’ve notified neighbors, and for those of you just learning about this through this post, I am so sorry.”
-He said he would share upcoming details about services and memorials.
+Morehouse confirmed Arlo was on the family’s camping trip, but said he did not know exactly where the boy was at the time of the shooting or know specifics about how it unfolded.

+“He is with family and he is OK, but I have not had any interaction with him,” Morehouse said.
+“As far as I know, he was uninjured physically.”

-By Saturday afternoon, more than $40,000 had flowed into a GoFundMe page created for Arlo.
-The page, which says it was organized by a cousin, Beth Shapiro, said: “Arlo is a strong boy, surrounded by family and friends who are supporting him as best we can.”
+By Saturday evening, more than $75,000 had flowed into a GoFundMe page created for Arlo.
+The page, organized by a cousin, Beth Shapiro, said: “Arlo is a strong boy, surrounded by family and friends who are supporting him as best we can.”
 The page says the fund will help Arlo now, and help fund his future education.

 The killings prompted the evacuation of the park and campground, including a children’s summer camp.
 After the evacuations, Sherwin was the only person unaccounted for, Mortvedt said.

-The Des Moines Register reported that Sherwin came from La Vista, Nebraska.
-La Vista Police Chief Bob Lausten told the newspaper that Sherwin had lived in an apartment complex with his parents and that he had no history of criminal conduct.
+The Des Moines Register reported that Sherwin was from La Vista, Nebraska.
+La Vista Police Chief Bob Lausten told the newspaper that Sherwin lived in an apartment complex with his parents and had no history of criminal conduct.

-Autopsies on Sherwin and the victims were scheduled to be performed over the weekend, Mortvedt said, and more information would likely be released based on those findings.

-The state park and campground were closed until further notice.
-The Department of Natural Resources said in an email to the AP that campers with reservations through Thursday were given refunds.
-All of the campers who were at the park but not associated with the shooting have been able to retrieve their belongings, the DNR said.
+Felicia Coe, 35, of Des Moines, was at the campground Friday morning with her boyfriend and his two sons, ages 11 and 16.
+She said the 16-year-old went out early to go running, and she was talking with someone at the park at about 6:30 a.m. when two park rangers dressed in helmets, vests and carrying what looked like automatic rifles told them to leave the campground.

+More law enforcement and an ambulance showed up as Coe went to find her boyfriend’s teenage son.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: An earlier version of this article misspelled Lula Schmidt’s first name.